springfox/springfox/springfox-swagger-ui/README.md

 ```

-By default Spring Boot has sensible defaults for servings content from webjars.
-To congure vanilla spring web mvc apps to serve
+By default Spring Boot has sensible defaults for serving content from webjars.
+To configure vanilla spring web mvc apps to serve
  webjar content see the [webjar documentation] (http://www.webjars.org/documentation#springmvc)